Farewell to Edinburgh-based Normandy D-Day veteran - one of Scotland’s last

 The assault on Bernières-sur-Mer - known as the “Battle of Calvados” - was preceded by an aerial bombardment and then by a naval bombardment, two hours before the disembarkation.

-Mr Bryan previously spoke about hearing the “big guns” open up on German positions for the first time, describing the noise they made as “quite deafening”.
+Mr Bryant previously spoke about hearing the “big guns” open up on German positions for the first time, describing the noise they made as “quite deafening”.

 But at the dawn of June 6, 1944, the sea in front of Juno was extremely rough and the Canadians landed ten minutes behind schedule.
 In addition, the bombardments were ineffective and both the anti-tank wall and the German defences were still in place.